 Registered Staff Hours

-On top of receiving a strong overall grade, this nursing home performed even better in our inspections category which is associated with the nursing home's recent inspections.
-We awarded it an A+ for that area, which is one of our highest grades.
-These inspection grades weigh several factors, including deficiencies and federal fines.
-You can learn more about each of these issues by obtaining copies of nursing homes' inspection reports.
-This facility received 4 deficiencies on its inspection report, but we were relieved to see that none were considered severe.
-This means that the inspectors did not consider any of the deficiencies an imminent risk to resident safety or health.
+On top of performing well overall, this facility also received a nearly flawless inspection report.
+Consequently, it earned one of our highest scores in that area with a grade of A+.
+These inspection ratings take several factors into consideration, including deficiencies and federal fines.
+You can find more information about each of these items by reviewing copies of nursing homes' inspection reports.
+This nursing home was assessed 4 deficiencies on its inspection report, but none were considered severe.
+This tells you that the inspectors did not deem any of these deficiencies to be an imminent threat to resident safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-Contributing to its profile, this facility also received a grade of B+ for its long-term care rating.
-This is a well above average score in this category.
-When nursing homes receive a score in this range in long-term care it typically means it's well-staffed and is a quality place to reside on a permanent basis.
-Once we looked at the quantity of care provided by aids and other staff, we then looked at the nursing home's vaccination records.
-This nursing home vaccinated 100 percent of its residents for pneumonia.
-Vaccines are vital to keeping residents healthy.
-Clearly, this nursing home is doing something right in this area as it also excelled at keeping its patients out of the hospital.
-It had only 0 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.
+This facility also was awarded an impressive long-term care score.
+Indeed, we awarded it an above average score of B+ in this area.
+When nursing homes receive a grade in this range in this category it generally means it's well-staffed and is a quality place to reside on a permanent basis.
+Once we concluded our assessment of the amount of nursing care, we then looked at the facility's vaccination statistics.
+This facility vaccinated 100 percent of its patients for pneumonia, which is what we like to see.
+Pneumonia is too frequently a deadly illness for nursing home residents so we strongly prefer when a facility doesn't take any chances.
+Finally, this place was able to limit hospitalizations.
+It had only 0.01 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.

 Does this page answer your questions about Brooklyn Community Estates?